nkkav/kmul/README.rst

 4. Prerequisites
 ================

-- [mandatory for building] Standard UNIX-based tools
+- [mandatory for building] Standard UNIX-based tools (make)
-- gcc (tested with gcc-3.4.4 on cygwin/x86)
+- gcc (tested with gcc-3.4.4+ on cygwin/x86 gcc-4.6 to gcc-5.3.1 on linux/x64)
-- make
 - bash